-Core net investment result^{$^{+}} - The core net investment result corresponds to net investment income net of finance expenses from contract liabilities and net of investment-related expenses that are part of core earnings.
+Core net investment result - The core net investment result corresponds to net investment income net of finance expenses from contract liabilities and net of investment-related expenses that are part of core earnings.
 It includes all material credit-related experience impacts.
-At $139 million in the first quarter, this result is 9% higher than in the same quarter of 2022.15 This performance was achieved in spite of lower equity markets compared to a year ago, and is essentially the result of the investment portfolio optimization that occurred throughout 2022 and the rise in interest rates in 2022.$
+At \$133 million in the second quarter, this result is 14% higher than in the same quarter of 2022.3 This performance is essentially attributable to the investment portfolio optimization that occurred mainly throughout 2022 to support higher investment returns and improve asset/liability management, and to the rise in interest rates in 2022.

-Core non-insurance activities^t - Core non-insurance activities are revenues net of expenses for non-insurance activities, including but not limited to mutual funds, wealth distribution, insurance distribution, group insurance administrative services only (ASO) business and non-insurance dealer services activities.
-Core non-insurance activities amounted to \$70 million during the first quarter, an increase of 6% compared to the same period in 2022.15 This increase is mainly attributable to a strong result from the wealth distribution affiliates, which was partly offset by a lower result from the Dealer Services division in the U.S.
+Core non-insurance activities - Core non-insurance activities are revenues net of expenses for non-insurance activities, including but not limited to mutual funds, wealth distribution, insurance distribution, group insurance administrative services only (ASO) business and non-insurance dealer services activities.
+Core non-insurance activities amounted to \$73 million during the second quarter, compared to \$98 million in same period in 2022.
+This decrease is partly explained by the non-recurring non-insurance experience gain recorded in the second quarter of 2022.
+Also, the solid result from the wealth distribution affiliates was more than offset by the lower result from the Dealer Services division in the U.S.

-Core other expenses^{$^{+}} - Core other expenses are expenses not attributable to either insurance contracts or non-insurance activities, including but not limited to corporate expenses and financing charges on debentures.
-At $127 million in the first quarter, this result compares to $101 million in the same quarter of 2022.15 The increase is mainly the result of the accelerated digital transformation, the enhanced employee experience to support talent retention, and regulatory compliance projects, primarily with regard to IFRS 17 and Quebec's Law 25 on privacy.$
+Core other expenses - Core other expenses are expenses not attributable to either insurance contracts or non-insurance activities, including but not limited to corporate expenses and financing charges on debentures.
+Core other expenses amounted to \$128 million in the second quarter and are the result of the accelerated digital transformation, the enhanced employee experience to support talent retention, and regulatory compliance projects, including with regard to Quebec's Law 25 on privacy.

-Core income taxes+ - Core income taxes represent the value of amounts payable under the tax laws and include both tax payable and deferred income taxes.
+Core income taxes - Core income taxes represent the value of amounts payable under the tax laws and include both tax payable and deferred income taxes.
 A life insurer's investment income taxes and premium taxes are not included in these amounts.
-The tax charge included in core earnings during the first quarter was \$68 million, for an effective tax rate of 23.6%.
-The tax charge was increased in the first quarter by a one-time retroactive adjustment.
+The tax charge included in core earnings during the second quarter was \$57 million, for an effective tax rate of 18.3%.
+The tax charge was lower in the second quarter due to tax filing adjustments (true-up) recognized annually in June.

-Dividends/distributions on equity instruments+ - Dividends and distributions on equity instruments amounted to \$3 million in the first quarter and correspond to dividends on preferred shares issued by a subsidiary and distributions on other equity instruments.
+Dividends/distributions on equity instruments [†] - Dividends and distributions on equity instruments amounted to \$8 million in the second quarter and correspond to dividends on preferred shares issued by a subsidiary and distributions on other equity instruments.

-All of these elements together constitute the core earnings result of \$217 million for the first quarter of 2023.
+All of these elements together constitute the core earnings result of \$247 million for the second quarter of 2023.

-15 Caution should be used when comparing 2023 results with 2022 restated results under IFRS 17 and IFRS 9 (see the Note regarding 2022 restated results on page 2).
+Caution should be used when comparing 2023 results with 2022 restated results under IFRS 17 and IFRS 9 (see the Note regarding 2022 restated results on page 2).